cemreefe/cemreefe.github.io/source/posts/2023/09/07/What is Immutability in Software Design.md

 ## What are some design examples of immutability?

-Certainly, here are some design examples of immutability using pseudocode:
+Here are some design examples of immutability using pseudocode:

 1. **Immutable Configuration Settings** :

 In software configuration, you can design immutable settings: